 You did everything your dentist suggested.
 You wore the night guard — maybe for years.
 You tried Botox injections.
 Maybe cortisone shots.
 Maybe a splint or an oral appliance.
 And you're still in pain.

 This is one of the most common stories we hear at Oregon TMJ.
-And it's not because the treatments were done wrong — it's because most standard TMJ treatments are designed around one piece of the puzzle.
-They don't address the whole picture.
+And it's not because the treatments were done wrong — it's because most TMJ treatments are designed around one piece of the puzzle.
+When symptoms persist, it often means other contributing factors haven't yet been evaluated.

-If you're frustrated and running out of ideas, here's an honest look at why common treatments fall short for many patients — and what's actually left to try before anyone mentions surgery.
+If you're frustrated and running out of ideas, here's an honest look at why common treatments may not address every contributing factor — and what's actually left to try before anyone mentions surgery.

 Why Night Guards Often Don't Solve the Problem